 The attached include additions to the Guidelines for the New York State Certificate of Live Birth & Quality Improvement 2011.
 These additions were included after seeking increased clarifications from The NYSDOH Bureau of Vital Records Department and the Finger Lakes Region Primary Investigator.

 What is a Coder/Registrar?

 Birthing hospitals are required to have a staff member who is certified with the New York State Department of Health and is trained to enter birth data into the Statewide Perinatal Data System.
 For infants born at home or at a non-birthing hospital, parents work directly with their local Office of Vital Statistics to obtain birth certificates for their infants.
-Birth Coders, staff who code and enter birth data, are known by different names: Coders, Birth Registrars, and Birth Certificate Registrars to name a few.
+Birth Coders, staff who collect and enter birth data, are known by different names: Coders, Birth Registrars, and Birth Certificate Registrars to name a few.

 Birth Certificate Process

-The Birth Coder's job responsibilities include gathering information about the new mother's prenatal, intrapartum and delivery experience, as well as her immediate post-partum course and the infant's newborn experience until discharge or the 1st 5 days of life whichever is longer.
-In addition, the Coder collects information directly from all new mothers related to their experiences prenatally including information and materials gained from the prenatal care provider.
-Obtaining information from the new mother can be time consuming for the Coder as the new mothers are busy with their new infant and answering questions regarding their prenatal period is not a top priority.
-In addition to collecting the birth data the Coder assists the mother in obtaining a Social Security number for her infant and when appropriate she assists in the filing of an Acknowledgement of Paternity form if requested by those who are not married.
+The Birth Registrar's job responsibilities include gathering information about the new mother's prenatal, intrapartum and delivery experience, as well as her immediate post-partum course and the infant's newborn experience until discharge or the 1st 5 days of life whichever is longer.
+In addition, the Registrar collects information directly from all new mothers related to their experiences prenatally including information and materials gained from the prenatal care provider.
+Obtaining information from the new mother can be time consuming for the Registrar as the new mothers are busy with their new infant and answering questions regarding their prenatal period is not a top priority.
+In addition to collecting the birth data the Registrar can assist the mother in obtaining a Social Security number for her infant and when appropriate she assists in the filing of an Acknowledgement of Paternity form if requested by those who are not married.